• Skip to content

 • how you’ll get your baby home – if you’re travelling by car, you’ll need a properly-fitted, rear-facing child car seat with an inbuilt harness.

-Before going into the hospital, it’s good to call ahead so that staff can prepare for your arrival.
+Before going to the hospital, call ahead so that staff know you’re coming and can prepare for your arrival.

 If your labour is happening fast or you’re concerned about your health or your baby’s, call an ambulance by dialling 000.